Cranberry Orange Pound Cake with Sour Cream

 Cranberry Orange Pound Cake in a loaf pan after it's been baked.

-Step 5: Meanwhile, whisk together the ingredients for the glaze in a small bowl.
+Step 6: While the cranberry loaf is baking, whisk together the ingredients for the glaze in a small bowl.
 Drizzle the glaze over the cooled cake and give it a few minutes for the glaze to set.
+Slice and enjoy.

-• Bake at lower temperature.
+2. Bake at a lower temperature.
 Baking time varies among ovens, but don’t be tempted to crank up the heat.
-Cranberry orange pound cake is best when baked at a lower temperature to help ensure even baking and prevent the cake from browning too quickly.
+Cranberry orange pound cake is best when baked at a lower temperature (325°F) to help ensure even baking and prevent the cake from browning too quickly.

 • Storage: Store cranberry orange cake in an airtight container or tightly wrapped in plastic wrap at room temperature for up to 3 days.
 After that, transfer it to the refrigerator for up to 1 more week.